Chart Color Schemes

 Parkhurst is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Parkhurst, as per the latest Census, consisted of 95.7% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 88.5% houses and 11.5% other dwellings.
-Home ownership in Parkhurst was at 22.2%, with the rest of dwellings either mortgaged (50.1%) or rented (27.7%).
-The median monthly mortgage repayment in the area was $1,842, higher than Non-Metro Qld's average of $1,517.
-The median weekly rent figure was recorded at $360, compared to Non-Metro Qld's $300.
-Nationally, Parkhurst's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+In Parkhurst, as per the latest Census evaluation, 95.7% of dwellings were houses with the remaining 4.2% being other types such as semi-detached homes and apartments.
+This is compared to Non-Metro Qld's figures of 88.5% houses and 11.5% other dwellings.
+Home ownership in Parkhurst stood at 22.2%, with mortgaged properties at 50.1% and rented ones at 27.7%.
+The median monthly mortgage repayment was $1,842, higher than Non-Metro Qld's average of $1,517.
+Median weekly rent in Parkhurst was recorded at $360 compared to Non-Metro Qld's $300.
+Nationally, Parkhurst's mortgage repayments were lower than the Australian average of $1,863 and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing